CuteOne/BadRotations/README.md

 ## Patch 7.0

-As of now BB does **NOT** support 7.0 and there is no ETA if/when this will happen as most developer are on a hiatus because of not playing actively or being hit by a ban-hammer.
+As of now BB does support 7.0; however, as most developer are on a hiatus because of not playing actively or being hit by a ban-hammer updates to profiles will be slow.
+Please refer to list below for status of profiles.

 ## First Setup